Search K

 The cluster service provides:

-Users are always attempted to be accessed only via a single backend at a time.
+The architecture aims to serve each user via a single backend at a time.
 This allows caching to work efficiently.
-When using object storage and multiple sites, it's possible that the user is accessed simultaneously by multiple sites when the sites' networks don't see each others (split brain).
+When using object storage and multiple sites, it's possible that the user is served simultaneously by multiple sites when the sites' networks don't see each other (split brain).
 The obox format handles this by eventually merging the changes and moving the user handling back to a single site soon after the split brain is over.

 Users are assigned to groups.
 Only groups can be moved between backends, not individual users.
 The number of groups should be sized approximately by the number of backends.
 For example counting 100 groups per backend can allow changing the backend load by 1% increments when moving groups.